 18 half / full day training sessions have been delivered to 854 multi agency practitioners focusing on domestic abuse related issues.
-2007 additional practitioner or members of the public have accessed presentations on domestic abuse related issues attract top speakers, researchers and people with lived experience to deliver and support training; training is free for frontline practitioners to access W: Capacity issues as often training gets fully booked quickly with long waiting lists O: Sharing of good practice; networking opportunities; ensures that SNH practitioners and those working in our area are able to deliver high quality informed support to those affected by domestic abuse who have specific needs T: No admin support currently; a small amount of funding is needed to enable some top level speakers to be involved Output 3 Delivery of domestic / dating abuse sessions in secondary schools 3005 school / college students have accessed sessions during the reporting period.
+2007 additional practitioner or members of the public have accessed presentations on domestic abuse related issues

+W: Capacity issues as often training gets fully booked quickly with long waiting lists O: Sharing of good practice; networking

+T: No admin support currently; a small amount of funding is needed to enable some top level speakers to be involved

+Delivery of domestic / dating abuse sessions in secondary schools

+3005 school / college students have accessed sessions during the reporting period.
 On average, 2 students will access immediate support during or after the session, with another 3 or 4 accessing support in the days or weeks following the sessions.

-Impact S: Well established and impactive format with consistent year group focus; supported by children and young people's domestic abuse advocate; very highly rated by school staff who pro-actively book following year's input W: O: Programme could be rolled out further if resources of funding for drama and staff time available T: Funding for drama element is insecure Output 4 Oversight of domestic abuse projects: Nepali domestic and sexual abuse outreach project (delivered in partnership with Rushmoor Citizens Advice) Armed forces website - maintaining information on www.mod.gov.uk/domestic- abuse-support-for-the-armed-forces Foreign & Commonwealth families domestic abuse briefing sheets Projects and input relating to MoD Tri- Service domestic abuse working group; Army domestic abuse working group; Hampshire Domestic Abuse strategy; County Specialist Domestic Abuse Court etc Impact S: Enable specific gaps in provision to be addressed; enable more closely aligned working and good practice; W: O: Ability to showcase innovative projects and share good practice at county, national and international levels T: Dependant on ongoing officer time to support and develop projects In year impact Insert any relevant data to show trends, decrea ses, increases etc and whether there has been an improvement
+S: Well established and impactive format with consistent year group focus; supported by children and young people's domestic abuse advocate; very highly rated by school staff who pro-actively book following year's input W:

+O: Programme could be rolled out further if resources of funding for drama and staff time available

+T: Funding for drama element is insecure

+Oversight of domestic abuse projects:

+Nepali domestic and sexual abuse outreach project (delivered in partnership with Rushmoor Citizens Advice)

+Armed forces website - maintaining information on www.mod.gov.uk/domestic-abuse-support-for-the-armed-forces Foreign & Commonwealth families domestic abuse briefing sheets

+Projects and input relating to MoD Tri-Service domestic abuse working group; Army domestic abuse working group; Hampshire Domestic Abuse strategy; County Specialist Domestic Abuse Court etc

+S: Enable specific gaps in provision to be addressed; enable more closely aligned working and good practice;

+O: Ability to showcase innovative projects and share good practice at county, national and international levels

+T: Dependant on ongoing officer time to support and develop projects

+Insert any relevant data to show trends, decreases, increases etc and whether there has been an improvement

+Robbery

-Priority Robbery Strategic Assessment Narrative Robbery has increased year on year.
+Robbery has increased year on year.
 The use of weapons in these offences is common and on the rise.
 Young males with an existing criminal history have been identified as being at risk of offending and it is hoped that the CSP can work with this cohort to educate them and reduce the risk of future offences.